Parker Retzlaff: 2025: New career best NXS finish

 On December 18, 2024, it was announced that Retzlaff would move to Alpha Prime Racing, competing in the No. 4 Chevrolet.
 On April 19, Retzlaff drove his No. 4 car to a third place finish at Rockingham, which tied his best finish from last season's opening race at Daytona, but hours later, race winner Jesse Love got disqualified in post race inspection, bringing his finish up to second place, which is a new career best finish for Retzlaff.

-On November 3, 2025, it was revealed that Retzlaff will not return to APR for the 2026 season.
+On November 3, 2025, it was revealed that Retzlaff would not return to APR for the 2026 season.